-- 3.2.1.6 The challenges for delivering such significant change includeing priorities for decarbonising homes, energy and agriculture; improving carbon sequestration, resource use and efficiency and maintaining industrial competitiveness.
+3.2.1.6 The challenges for delivering such significant change include priorities for decarbonising homes, energy and agriculture; improving carbon sequestration, resource use and efficiency and maintaining industrial competitiveness.
 As well as drastic reductions in greenhouse gas emissions, we will also need to change the way we do things to take account of the changes in climate and maintain ecosystem functions.
-There is a need to 'act locally' and to address the contribution that the AONB and AONB based activities, such as tourism, transport, exploitation of renewable materials, design and siting of housing, etc. can make to reducing greenhouse gas emissions while building resilience for our well-being and future generations. - 3.2.1.7 Ecological connectivity and robust habitat networks, including hedgerow, will allow for the movement of mobile species in the face of climate change.
+There is a need to 'act locally' and to address the contribution that the AONB and AONB based activities, such as tourism, transport, exploitation of renewable materials, design and siting of housing, etc. can make to reducing greenhouse gas emissions while building resilience for our well-being and future generations.

+3.2.1.7 Ecological connectivity and robust habitat networks, including hedgerow, will allow for the movement of mobile species in the face of climate change.
 Restored habitats can be utilised to reduce the impacts of extreme events related to climate change.
 For example, restored woodlands and wetlands and natural flood management measures can help alleviate the impacts of flooding.
 The adoption of an integrated landscape-scale approach will create more resilient networks and habitats that improve the adaptive capacity of the countryside and the maintenance of ecosystem services.
-In the River Wye water flows are maintained above an agreed minimum level by releases from the Elan Valley Reservoirs to ensure sufficient water levels for drinking water abstractions from the Wye at Lydbrook and Monmouth.

-- 3.2.1.8 Green Infrastructure is a clear mechanism that delivers ecosystem services in which landscape, biodiversity, accessibility and quality of life benefits are supported through sustainable communities.
-Green Infrastructure can therefore play a vital role in tackling climate change, by:- - Sustaining diversity by promoting ecological connectivity and robust habitats. - Restoring and managing habitats e.g. woodlands/vegetation, to help reduce flooding and offset air pollution whilst also conserving the key features and characteristics which have led to the AONB designation that make it so attractive to locals and visitors today. - Providing sustainable urban drainage and natural flood management (NFM) to absorb excess rainfall and ensuring the character of the river and tributaries are not degraded. - Contributing space to grow foods using sustainable methods thus promoting healthy diets for local communities but also enhancing biodiversity, providing jobs and educational benefits. - Safeguarding accessible green space which helps reduce the effects of urban heat islands and also contributes to people's sense of health and well-being as well as having economic benefits relating to tourism. - Reducing carbon emissions through encouraging alternative modes of transport by walking and cycling whilst also supporting health, well-being and tourism.
+3.2.1.8 Green Infrastructure is a clear mechanism that delivers ecosystem services in which landscape, biodiversity, accessibility and quality of life benefits are supported through sustainable communities.
+Green Infrastructure can therefore play a vital role in tackling climate change, by:-

+• Sustaining diversity by promoting ecological connectivity and robust habitats.

+- Restoring and managing habitats e.g. woodlands/vegetation, to help reduce flooding and offset air pollution whilst also conserving the key features and characteristics which have led to the AONB designation that make it so attractive to locals and visitors today. - Providing sustainable urban drainage and natural flood management (NFM) to absorb excess rainfall and ensuring the character of the river and tributaries are not degraded. - Contributing space to grow foods using sustainable methods thus promoting healthy diets for local communities but also enhancing biodiversity, providing jobs and educational benefits. - Safeguarding accessible green space which helps reduce the effects of urban heat islands and also contributes to people's sense of health and well- being as well as having economic benefits relating to tourism. - Reducing carbon emissions through encouraging alternative modes of transport by walking and cycling whilst also supporting health, well-being and tourism.